 256-bit AES-GCM vault encryption

 Passwords and other items stored in Proton Pass are kept in encrypted vaults.
 When you create a vault, Proton Pass generates a 32-byte random vault key that cannot be brute-forced.

-Your data is encrypted with 256-bit AES-GCM which is quantum-resistant (cannot be broken by quantum computers).
+Your data is encrypted with 256-bit AES-GCM.
 Nobody (not even Proton) can read or create new vault keys.

 OpenPGP with ECC